Pani Puri

 Ingredients

-• Puris (store-bought or homemade) — as needed
+- Puris (store-bought or homemade; as needed)

-• Water — 2 cups
+- 2 cups Water

-• Sev (thin crispy noodles) — for garnish
+- Sev (thin crispy noodles) (for garnish)

 Directions